randyaajr/RA-Modules_Demo/README.md

 # Challenge 1
 ---

 This assignment demonstrates how to use the import method to import from another script.
 I have created a measurement conversion app which asks the user for an integer value and then asks which formula he/she would like to convert from then to.
 The fuction is located on the 'lib_num.py' file where as the user input application is located on the 'main.py' file.
-For better user expirience, I have added the following message prompt.
+For better user expirience, I have added the following message prompt:
 ```
 Values available for conversion:
  'cm to m'       'm to cm'